 Permitted synthetic dyes are chemicals derived from coal-tar and petroleum-based chemicals used in foods, drugs, and cosmetics.
 The Food, Drug, and Cosmetics Act (FD&C Act) requires food colors or colorants to be tested for purity and to contain no specific contaminants within legal limits.
 In this blog post, we will walk you through the permitted synthetic dyes.

-The use of permitted synthetic colors is regulated and monitored under the U.S. FDA Act to ensure product quality and efficacy.
+The use of permitted synthetic colors is regulated and monitored under the U.S. Food and Drug Administration Act to ensure product quality and efficacy.
 Permitted synthetic dyes or colors that are not permitted or colors that are used randomly can negatively affect humans and animals.
-These synthetic dyes are also known as certified synthetic colors or dyes most commonly used in cosmetics, foods, and pharmaceuticals.

 Permitted synthetic food dyes include Yellow dyes (Tartrazine, Sunset Yellow FCF), Blue dyes (Indigo Carmine, Brilliant Blue FCF), Red dyes (Ponceau 4R, Azorubine, Erythrosine), and the Green dye Fast Green FCF.
 These synthetic dyes must meet the requirements of the US FDA, EFSA, and FSSAI, and be pure and free of harmful impurities.